HaHeho/pybinsim/README.rst

 OSC Message Reference
 ------------------------------

 This part uses a syntax where the OSC address pattern is followed by arguments described in curly braces and separated by spaces.
 The typing syntax follows Python conventions.
-Arguments with a default value can be ommitted.
+Arguments with a default value can be omitted.
 Due to the absence of keyword arguments in OSC it is not possible to use the default value for an argument if it precedes an argument you want to set.

 Set direct sound filter with convolver channel index and numerical filter key (9 or 15 numbers)::